louisguitton/guitton.co-hugo/content/posts/europython2020.md

   - Code
 ---

-From July 23 to July 26, I attented Europython 2020 online.
+From July 23 to July 26, I attended Europython 2020 online.
 Here, I will go over my notes.

 Disclaimer: I've attended some talks that I've not included here.